qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     print(cals.get_inst_map()) # check the new cals's InstructionScheduleMap made from the library print(cals.get_schedule('x',(0,))) # check one of the schedules built from the new calibration

-We are going to run the spectroscopy, Rabi, DRAG, and fine-amplitude calibration experiments one after another and update the parameters after every experiment, keeping track of parameter values.
+We are going to run the spectroscopy, Rabi, DRAG, and fine amplitude calibration experiments one after another and update the parameters after every experiment, keeping track of parameter values.